ArtezGDA/MappingTheCity-Maps/Isabel Zoetbrood/README.md

 The first sketch made was in the beginning of the process.
 We wanted to show the differences between the crimes in different boroughs.
 ![Sketch](First_Sketch/poster2.png)

 Afterwards I made sketches with plotdevice.
-We already knew a bar graphs wasn't what we wanted, so I didn't really experiment any further with that.
+We already knew a bar graphs wasn't what we wanted, so I didn't really experiment any further with that. <br>
 ![Sketch 2](Plotdevice_Schetsen/Analyzing_time_burglary.png)
 ![Sketch 3](Plotdevice_Schetsen/Analyzing_time_felony.png)
 ![Sketch 4](Plotdevice_Schetsen/Analyzing_time_motor.png)